dotboris/prod-guard/README.md

     yarn package
     ```

-1. Upload the packaged extension to the Firefox addons site
+1. Upload the packaged extension to the Firefox add-ons site.

     Note that the previous step created a packaged extension for you to upload
     in `web-ext-artifacts/`.
 Make sure that you're uploading the right version!